isHuangXin/isHuangXin/README.md

 - 🍊 My name is Huang Xin, and I am going to Huazhong University of Science and Technology for postgraduate study
 - 📚 Research interests: machine learning, data mining, natural language processing
-- 💻 I am very interested in computers and hope to improve my programming ability
+- 💻 I am very interested in programming, and I‘ll always keep practicing
 - 📬 If you have any questions, please contact me at 5979012@qq.com